tamb/domponent/README.md

 <br/>
 __1.5kb gzipped and 4kb minified! 👌__

-### todo
-* prefix component name to methods in `data-action`
-* prefix component name to binding attribute values
-* optional config field for changing attribute names to avoid clashing with 3rd party libraries
-* export a stateless component as well
-* * #### Smallest to Largest Components
-* * * Exponent (just props and presentation - stateless)
-* * * Component (props AND state)
-* test deeply nested state
-* remove helper methods on component initialization from class definition into a utility so it can be mangled/minified

 ## How To:
 1. Drop a few `data` attributes into your existing HTML 💻
 ```html